 Keep regular routines.
 Stick to your normal schedule and events.
 Children take comfort in predictable daily activities like dinner at the kitchen table and bedtime rituals.
 Knowing what will happen provides a feeling of security.

 Watch your emotions.
-Parents everywhere are shocked and saddened when children are victims of a tragic event.
+Parents everywhere are shocked and saddened when children become very ill or are adversely affected by current events.
 Children who are sensitive to emotions can pick up on this and become concerned for their own safety or the safety of others.
 When adults maintain a calm and optimistic attitude, children will also.

 Limit your TV viewing.
 Monitor what is on television and for how long.
 Young children may not understand that scenes repeating on news stations are all the same event.
 Choose a favorite video to maintain better control over what your children view.